 The 2004 trust at issue in Pfannenstiehl is an irrevocable, spendthrift trust that was established by the husband's father.
-The 2004 trust holds shares of stock in family-controlled private corporations which, in turn, own and operate private, for-profit colleges.
+The 2004 trust holds shares of stock in family-controlled private corporations which, in turn, own and operate private for-profit colleges.
 The trust was valued at almost \$25,000,000 at the time of the divorce.
-The beneficiaries of the trust are the husband, his brother and sister, and their children (at the time of the divorce there were 11 beneficiaries but the class of beneficiaries remained open to expansion).
+The beneficiaries of the trust are the husband, his brother and sister, and their children (at the time of the divorce, there were eleven beneficiaries but the class of beneficiaries remained open to expansion).

-There are two trustees of the 2004 trust.
-The husband's brother is one trustee along with the family attorney.
-As an officer and director of the corporations owned by the trust along with his father, the court found the husband's brother is able to manipulate what dividends are to be paid to the trust, thereby influencing the 2004 trust principal and income available for distributions.
-The family lawyer trustee, while allegedly an outside, independent trustee, was found by the trial court to be inextricably interconnected with and aligned with the husband's family.
+There are two trustees of the 2004 trust: the husband's brother and the family attorney.
+The court found that the husband's brother, as an officer and director of the corporations owned by the trust along with his father, is able to manipulate what dividends are to be paid to the trust, thereby influencing the 2004 trust principal and income available for distributions.
+The family lawyer trustee, while allegedly an outside independent trustee, was found by the trial court to be inextricably interconnected and aligned with the husband's family.
 The trial court concluded that the 2004 trust had not been administered impartially by the two trustees, and upon the filing of the divorce, the "proverbial family wagons circled the family money."

-The 2004 trust contains a standard "spendthrift clause".
-Specifically, it states, "neither the principal nor income of any trust created hereunder shall be subject to alienation, pledge, assignment or other anticipation by the person for whom the same is intended, nor attachment, execution, garnishment or other seizure under any legal, equitable or other process."
+The 2004 trust contains a standard "spendthrift clause."
+Specifically, it states that "neither the principal nor income of any trust created hereunder shall be subject to alienation, pledge, assignment or other anticipation by the person for whom the same is intended, nor attachment, execution, garnishment or other seizure under any legal, equitable or other process."